AuroScholar/Auro_ProctoringSDK_Library/README.md

 Proctoring is a process used to monitor and supervise online exams or assessments to ensure their integrity and prevent cheating.
 It involves the use of technology and human invigilators to monitor test-takers remotely.

-## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

 ## Installation

 Step 1.  build file